 The significance of the processes which result in the occurrence of the TSL remains to be quantified.
-The clustering of grid volumes which exhibit $S^2 \ge S_t^2$ directly above the LRT in Fig. 5b agrees with the dynamic stability criterion, as well as the thermal wind associated with the baroclinicity at upper-tropospheric fronts.
-However, the overall link between the tropopause definition, which is governed by the temperature profile, and the occurrence of strong vertical wind shear remains uncertain.
-Therefore, we repeat the analysis for the tropical CPT - i.e., the absolute temperature minimum in the tropical UTLS - and for the dynamic tropopause, i.e., the Q = 2 pvu isosurface in the extratropics.
+The clustering of grid volumes which exhibit $S^2 \ge S_t^2$ directly above the LRT in Fig. 5b agrees with the dynamic stability criterion and the thermal wind shear forcing associated with upper tropospheric fronts.
+However, the overall link between the tropopause definition,

+- 310 which is goverend by the temperature profile, and the occurrence of strong vertical wind shear remains uncertain.
+Therefore, we repeat the analysis for the tropical cold point tropopause (CPT), i.e., the absolute temperature minimum in the tropical UTLS, and for the dynamic tropopopause, i.e., the Q = 2 pvu isosurface in the extratropics.
 The tropics feature a distinct separation of up to 1 km between the LRT and the CPT (Seidel et al., 2001), which motivates the comparison at low latitudes.
-The PV on the other hand does not constitute a useful tropopause definition in the tropics (Holton, 1995), which is why the dynamic tropopause is only used in the extratropics in this study.
-From Fig. 5c it is evident that ERA5 resolves the separation of the LRT and the CPT in the tropics.
-The clustering of $S^2 \ge S_t^2$ above the CPT is less pronounced compared to the LRT, along with a more pronounced secondary maximum below the CPT, which indicates that the occurrence of strong vertical wind shear is more closely linked to the LRT in the tropics.
-In the extratropics, the analysis in a vertical coordinate system relative to the dynamic tropopause (Fig. 5c and north of 20° N) compares well with the analysis in the LRT-relative vertical coordinates.
-At high latitudes, the profiles which exhibit strong vertical wind shear are associated with above-average dynamic tropopause altitudes.
-However, the clustering of grid volumes with $S^2 \ge S_t^2$ above the dynamic tropopause exhibits a larger vertical spread, particularly above the tropopause break.
-The dynamic tropopause is identified systematically below the LRT in this region.
+The PV on the other hand does not constitute a useful tropopause definition in the tropics (Holton, 1995), which is why the dynamic - 315 tropopause is only used in the extratropics in this study.
+From Fig. 5c it is evident that ERA5 resolves the separation of the LRT and the CPT in the tropics, along with central features like a decreasing mean distance between the two tropopauses towards the equator (Seidel et al., 2001).
+The clustering of strong wind shear grid volumes above the CPT is less pronounced compared to the LRT, along with a more pronounced secondary maximum below the CPT, which indicates that the occurrence of strong vertical wind shear is more closely linked to the LRT in the tropics.
+In the extratropics, the analysis in a vertical coordiante sys- - 320 tem relative to the dynamic tropopause (Fig. 5c and north of 20° N) compares well with the analysis in the LRT-relative vertical coordinates.
+At high latitudes, the profiles which exhibit strong vertical wind shear are associated with above average dynamic tropopause altitudes.
+However, the clustering of grid volumes with S2 ≥ S2_t above the dynamic tropopause exhibits a larger vertical spread, particularly above the tropopause break.
+The dynamic tropopause is identified systematically below the LRT in this region, due to the inclusion of PV streamers, as indicated in Fig. 6.
 Therefore, a larger amount of grid volumes which exhibit strong wind shear are shifted upwards during the averaging process.
-In conclusion, the averaging of the grid volumes which exhibit $S^2 \ge S_t^2$ based on the distance from the different reference altitudes reveals that the elevation of strong vertical wind shear is (not generally but in the overall mean) more closely linked to the LRT than to the CPT or the dynamic tropopause.

-We proceed with the analysis of the geographical spread of wind shear regions which are located between 1 km below and 2 km above the local LRT.
+In conclusion, the averaging of the grid volumes which exhibit S2 ≥ S2_t based on the distance from the different reference altitudes reveals that the elevation of strong vertical wind shear is (not generally but in the overall mean) more closely linked to the LRT than to the CPT or the dynamic tropopause. - We proceed with the analysis of the geographical spread of wind shear regions which are located between 1 km below and 2 km above the local LRT.
 For that, we calculate occurrence frequencies for how often the binary criterion for strong vertical wind shear close to the LRT which was defined in Sect.
 3 is met.
-Figure 7 shows the seasonality of these quasi-horizontal occurrence frequencies over the Northern Hemisphere.
+Figure 7 shows the seasonality of these quasi-horizontal occurrence frequencies over the northern hemisphere.
 Throughout all seasons, a clear separation of occurrence frequency maxima is apparent, where each region can be attributed to a planetary circulation feature.
-The eastern North Pacific and the North Atlantic each exhibit a distinct maximum spanning over the storm track regions (Shaw et al., 2016).
-These maxima are most pronounced during winter and spring, exhibiting maximum occurrence frequencies of 25 % - 30 %.
+The Northeast Pacific and the North Atlantic each exhibit a distinct maximum spanning over the storm track regions (Shaw et al., 2016).
+These maxima are most - pronounced during winter and spring, exhibiting maximum occurrence frequencies of 25 30 %.